 Equipment manufactured by JFM Engineering meets this requirement because it is characterized by very accurate and very stable current.
-Current stability is either +/- 0.1A, +/- 10mA or, +/- 2mA, depending on the power capability of the Charger-Analyzer.
+Current stability is either +/- 0.1A, +/- 10mA or, +/- 2mA, depending on the power capability of the Charger-Analyzer and the test mode being used.

-Verification of performance requires an external measurement of the current, with an ammeter or shunt having accuracy better than 1%.
+Verification of performance requires an external measurement of the current, with an external reference ammeter or shunt having an accuracy of better than 1%.
+As this is an industry standard practice in many fields, no specific equipment is called for and no further instructions are provided.